open-dicom/awesome-dicom/readme.md

 #### Other

-- [DICOMautomaton](https://github.com/hdclark/DICOMautomaton) - DICOMautomaton is a multipurpose tool for analyzing medical physics data with a focus on automation.
+- [DICOMautomaton](https://github.com/hdclark/DICOMautomaton) - A multipurpose tool for analyzing medical physics data with a focus on automation.
 - [dovo](https://github.com/DraconPern/dovo) - Cross-platform software for importing DICOM CD/files and sending to PACS.

 ### Go

 - [dicom](https://github.com/suyashkumar/dicom) - High performance Golang DICOM parser.
-This is a library and command-line tool to read, write, and generally work with DICOM medical image files in native Go.
-The goal is to build a full-featured, high-performance, and readable DICOM parser for the Go community.

 ### Java

 #### General

-- [dcm4che](https://github.com/dcm4che/dcm4che) - dcm4che is a collection of open source applications and utilities for the healthcare enterprise.
+- [dcm4che](https://github.com/dcm4che/dcm4che) - A collection of open source applications and utilities for the healthcare enterprise.
 - [Dicoogle](https://github.com/bioinformatics-ua/dicoogle) - An extensible, platform-independent and open-source PACS archive software that replaces the traditional centralized database with a more agile indexing and retrieval mechanism.
-- [healthcare-dicom-dicomweb-adapter](https://github.com/GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter) - The DICOM adapter is a set of components that translate between traditional DICOM DIMSE protocols (e.g., C-STORE) and the RESTful DICOMWeb protocols (e.g., STOW-RS).
+- [healthcare-dicom-dicomweb-adapter](https://github.com/GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter) - A set of components that translate between traditional DICOM DIMSE protocols (e.g., C-STORE) and the RESTful DICOMWeb protocols (e.g., STOW-RS).

 #### Visualization